Patrick Corbin closes book on his Nationals season with a loss to Mets in his final start

 The Washington Nationals later lost to the New York Mets, 3-2, in their first game after being officially eliminated from playoff contention.
 The Nationals are 23-34 and angling toward their worst winning percentage since 2009.
 That turned this weekend into a chance to avoid injury, take stock for the future and tie up loose ends.
 Corbin, one of the Nationals’ front-line starters, finished his year by going seven innings, allowing 10 hits, three walks and striking out three.

-It was a fitting illustration of his imperfect season.
+It was a fitting illustration of his rocky season.

+“Yeah, this is just such a strange season,” Corbin said.
+“I was just starting to feel good here, or at least feeling better, trying to build up and it’s my last start of the year.
+Obviously, I think a lot of us would have wanted things to have gone differently.”

 This has been a well-documented slog for pitchers.
 Many, including Stephen Strasburg, suffered season-ending injuries early in the season.
 Many others never found their usual velocity, stunted by three weeks of summer training that followed a four-month break.
 Frequent schedule changes put a premium on rhythm.
 And the health protocols — each pitcher has their own bag of balls, their own rosin bag, their own shampoo bottle — jumbled each routine.